English law: Early development

 In 1276, the concept of "time immemorial" often applied in common law, was defined as being any time before 6 July 1189 (i.e. before Richard I's accession to the English throne).
 Since 1189, English law has been a common law, not a civil law system.
 In other words, no comprehensive codification of the law has taken place and judicial precedents are binding as opposed to persuasive.
-This may be a legacy of the Norman conquest of England, when a number of legal concepts and institutions from Norman law were introduced to England.
+This may be a legacy of the Norman Conquest of England in 1066, when a number of legal concepts and institutions from Norman law were introduced to England.

 In the early centuries of English common law, the justices and judges were responsible for adapting the system of writs to meet everyday needs, applying a mixture of precedent and common sense to build up a body of internally consistent law.
 An example is the Law Merchant derived from the "Pie-Powder" Courts, named from a corruption of the French pieds-poudrés ("dusty feet") implying ad hoc marketplace courts.

 Following Montesquieu's theory of the "separation of powers", only Parliament has the power to legislate.
 If a statute is ambiguous, then the courts have exclusive power to decide its true meaning, using the principles of statutory interpretation.
 Since the courts have no authority to legislate, the "legal fiction" is that they "declare" (rather than "create") the common law.
 The House of Lords took this "declaratory power" a stage further in DPP v Shaw, where, in creating the new crime of "conspiracy to corrupt public morals", Viscount Simonds claimed the court had a "residual power to protect the moral welfare of the state".
 As Parliament became ever more established and influential, Parliamentary legislation gradually overtook judicial law-making, such that today's judges are able to innovate only in certain, very narrowly defined areas.

 Overseas influences

 Reciprocity

 England exported its common law and statute law to most parts of the British Empire.
 Many aspects of that system have survived after Independence from British rule, and the influences are often reciprocal.
-"English law" prior to the American Revolutionary Wars (American War of Independence) is still an influence on United States law, and provides the basis for many American legal traditions and principles.
+"English law" prior to the American Revolutionary Wars (American War of Independence) is still an influence on American law, and provides the basis for many American legal traditions and principles.

 After independence, English common law still exerted influence over American common law – for example, Byrne v Boadle (1863), which first applied the res ipsa loquitur doctrine.
 Jurisdictions that have kept to the common law may incorporate modern legal developments from England, and English decisions are usually persuasive in such jurisdictions.

 In the United States, each state has its own supreme court with final appellate jurisdiction, resulting in the development of state common law.
 The US Supreme Court has the final say over federal matters.
 By contrast, in Australia, one national common law exists.